-The program of advocating equal rights for LGBTIQ persons has the role of creating political and social change, both for LGBTIQ persons and our society as a whole, with the goal being achieving our mission and vision – establishing a society of active solidarity and equality, free of gender and sex norms and categories and any other type of oppression.
+The program of advocating equal rights for LGBTIQ persons has the role of creating political and social change, both for LGBTIQ persons and our society as a whole, with the goal of achieving our mission and vision – establishing a society of active solidarity and equality, free of gender and sex norms and categories and any other type of oppression.
 This program was created from the need to directly protect the rights of LGBTIQ persons, and because of the LGBTIQ community members’ frequent requests for support.
 The main reason Zagreb Pride decided to act throughout the whole year instead of only just before the Pride Parade is to fight against hate crime, discrimination and the inequality of LGBTIQ persons.

 In following this program, we act in these ways:

-- monitoring and implementing existing laws, policies and other regulations which guarantee protection from discrimination to LGBTIQ persons (Act on Gender Equality, Anti-discrimination Act, National Policy on Gender Equality, National Program for Protection and Promotion of Human Rights, National Plan for Fighting Against Discrimination), combatting violence (Criminal Code, Criminal Procedure Act, Directive 2012/29/EU of the European Parliament and the Council of 25 October 2012 establishing minimum standards on the rights, support and protection of victims of crime, Protocol for Procedure in Cases of Hate Crimes) and the protection of family life (Life Partnership Act, Family Act);
+- monitoring and implementing existing laws, policies and other regulations which guarantee protection from discrimination to LGBTIQ persons (Act on Gender Equality, Anti-discrimination Act, National Policy on Gender Equality, National Program for Protection and Promotion of Human Rights, National Plan for Fighting Against Discrimination), combating violence (Criminal Code, Criminal Procedure Act, Directive 2012/29/EU of the European Parliament and the Council of 25 October 2012 establishing minimum standards on the rights, support and protection of victims of crime, Protocol for Procedure in Cases of Hate Crimes) and the protection of family life (Life Partnership Act, Family Act);

 - providing legal help, information and representation for victims of discrimination and hate crimes – this is done in cooperation with a law firm and relevant attorneys.
 The main aim of this activity is providing legal support and representation to LGBTIQ persons and/or life partners, victims of violence (hate crimes, harassment) and discrimination;